UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 6, 2024

 Milk Substitutes

 Often, the dairy in recipes can be replaced with non-dairy alternatives.
-Almond milk or coconut milk can often replace dairy milk in smoothies and baking, and now there’s Macadamia nut milk.
-Just remember to watch macros when substituting ingredients in recipes and consider investing in a few great dairy-free keto cookbooks.
+Almond milk or coconut milk can replace dairy milk in smoothies and baking, and now there’s Macadamia nut milk.
+Just remember to watch the macros when substituting ingredients in recipes and consider investing in a few great dairy-free keto cookbooks.

 Butter Substitutes